OpenCyphal/public_regulated_data_types/reg/udral/physics/kinematics/README.md

 Other than using a different coordinate system to express position, the data types are equal to their Cartesian counterparts and are to some extent interchangeable thanks to the structural subtyping/aliasing features of DSDL.

-See UAVCAN Specification chapter "Application layer" for the applicable conventions.
+See Cyphal Specification chapter "Application layer" for the applicable conventions.
 Key excerpts:

 - For world fixed frames, the North-East-Down (NED) right-handed notation is preferred: